 It’s easier to shop around for the best rate because you’re not tied to a dealership.
 You use the loan as cash to buy the car.

 The most significant difference with a car loan is that you own the car straight away rather than initially hiring it.
-This gives you the freedom to sell the vehicle and pay off the loan early if you wish.
+This allows you to sell the vehicle and pay off the loan early if you wish.

 There’s no deposit to pay, and you can borrow the total amount and pay it back over a term of one to seven years with interest.